Blackview Xplore 2 5G

 • Resolution is 1440 x 3200 px on Blackview Xplore 2 5G and 1080 x 2400 px on Ulefone Armor 28 Pro.

-• Gorilla Glass version is Gorilla Glass 5 on Blackview Xplore 2 5G and Gorilla Glass Victus on Ulefone Armor 28 Pro.
+• The display is protected by Gorilla Glass 5 on Blackview Xplore 2 5G and Gorilla Glass Victus on Ulefone Armor 28 Pro.

 • Internal storage is 1024GB on Blackview Xplore 2 5G and 512GB on Ulefone Armor 28 Pro.

-• Chipset (SoC) name is MediaTek Dimensity 8300 on Blackview Xplore 2 5G and MediaTek Dimensity 7300 on Ulefone Armor 28 Pro.
+• The chipset is MediaTek Dimensity 8300 on Blackview Xplore 2 5G and MediaTek Dimensity 7300 on Ulefone Armor 28 Pro.

 • Stereo speakers are present on Blackview Xplore 2 5G but not on Ulefone Armor 28 Pro.

-• LDAC support is not available on Blackview Xplore 2 5G but is available on Ulefone Armor 28 Pro.
+• LDAC support is present on Ulefone Armor 28 Pro but not available on Blackview Xplore 2 5G.

 • Bluetooth version is 5.3 on Blackview Xplore 2 5G and 5.4 on Ulefone Armor 28 Pro.